Antonio Demo: Career

-In 1923 Father Demo learned that the church would have to be demolished to allow extension of the Sixth Avenue.
+In 1923 Demo learned that the church would have to be demolished to allow extension of the Sixth Avenue.
 Father Demo organized a campaign to buy a nearby property and with the help of a leading Italian American architect, Matthew Del Gaudio, build a new church and rectory.
 The new church was available for the congregation in May 1927.
-In late Summer 1931 the parochial school also was opened.
+In late summer of 1931, the parochial school also was opened.

-In 1935 Father Demo became Pompei's pastor emeritus and superintendent of its parochial school.
+In 1935, Demo became Pompeii's pastor emeritus and superintendent of its parochial school.
 He died in 1936 in Greenwich Village in New York City, and thousands of parishioners and friends, including Mayor Fiorello La Guardia, paid their respects.

+Legacy

 In 1941, the intersection of Bleecker Street and Sixth Avenue was named Father Demo Square.
 In 2009, after a renovation, Father Demo Square was honored with a Village Award by the Greenwich Village Society for Historic Preservation.